LogentriesCommunity/le_jelastic/README.md

 Setup
 ====================

-In the downloads section, download LogentriesServlet.java and place it in your apps src folder along with the other servlets.
+In the downloads section, download le_jelastic.jar and place it in the /lib folder of your environment on Jelastic.

+You can find this by clicking the config button on your environments options.

-Then add the following 3 lines to your web.xml file in WEB-INF
+Then using the Jelastic UI, add the following 3 lines to your web.xml.
+This can either be your global web.xml

+found in /server of your environment, or in your apps web.xml found in /webapps/ROOT/WEB-INF/

     <listener>
       <listener-class>LogentriesServlet</logentries-class>
     </listener>

-This simply specifies that it is a Listener rather than a Servlet that will handle web requests.

 Next you must download the commons.io library which contains the Tailer class used in our plugin.

-Be sure to download the binaries, and place the jar file in the WEB-INF/lib folder of your app,
+Be sure to download the binaries, and place the jar file in the same /lib folder as le_jelastic.jar

-and add it to the buildpath.

 Config files
 ---------------
-Before deploying your app to Jelastic, download the logentries.cfg file from the Downloads Section
+To configure the plugin with your app, download the logentries.cfg file from the Downloads Section

-and upload it to your environments home folder through the Jelastic UI.
+and upload it to your environments /home folder through the Jelastic UI.

 If you open this config file, you will see a list of options, currently it contains the config for each